Home » Discover » The Celtic Sea Opportunity

 Test & Demonstration (T&D) projects, also referred to as stepping-stone projects, are the first piece of the puzzle when it comes to the Celtic Sea – we cannot deploy hundreds of turbines as part of large-scale windfarms without deploying a single turbine first.

-These projects will ensure a stepping-stone approach for local businesses, offering them the chance to scale-up with industry and compete for contracts on the larger commercial-scale projects likely to be delivered in the 2030s.
+These projects will ensure a stepping-stone approach for local businesses, offering them the opportunity to scale-up with industry and compete for contracts on the larger commercial-scale projects likely to be deployed in the 2030s.

-There are currently four proposed Test & Demonstration projects in development totalling more than 400 Megawatts:
+There are currently five proposed Test & Demonstration projects in development, totalling more than 400 Megawatts:

 TwinHub, developed by Hexicon